escapecreative/design-upgrade-learndash/README.md

 ## Incompatible Themes

+* BuddyBoss Platform (released June 2019)
+* Boss. / Social Learner (If you deactivate the "Boss for LearnDash" plugin, it will still work in "Legacy" mode)
 * LearnMate by Wbcom Designs
 * eLumine by WisdmLabs

 ## Incompatible Plugins

 * **LearnDash Visual Customizer by SnapOrbital:** The Visual Customizer takes a similar approach to designing LearnDash components, and thus the code conflicts with ours.
-* **Boss for LearnDash:** We **are** compatible with the Boss. theme, as well as "BuddyPress for LearnDash," but in order to use this plugin, you need to deactivate the "Boss for LearnDash" plugin.

 ### Uncanny Owl Toolkit Compatibility